-The Company measures equity classified stock-based awards granted to employees, directors, and nonemployees based on the estimated fair value on the date of grant and recognizes compensation expense of those awards on a straight-line basis over the requisite service period, which is generally the vesting period of the respective award.
-The fair value of each stock option grant is estimated on the date of grant using the Black-Scholes option pricing model.
-This valuation model for stock-based compensation expense requires the Company to make assumptions and judgments about the variables used in the calculation including the expected term, the volatility of the Company's common stock, and an assumed risk-free interest rate.
-The Company accounts for forfeitures as they occur.
+The Company measures equity classified stock-based awards granted to employees, non-employee directors, and nonemployees based on the estimated grant date fair value of the awards.
+For stock-based awards with only service conditions, compensation expense is recognized over the requisite service period, which is generally the vesting period of the respective award, using the straight-line method.
+For stock-based awards that include performance conditions, compensation expense is not recognized until the performance condition is probable to occur.
+The Company uses the Black-Scholes option pricing model to estimate the fair value of its stock-based awards.
+The Black-Scholes option pricing model requires the Company to make assumptions and judgements about the variables used in the calculations, including the fair value of common stock, expected term, expected volatility of the Company's common stock, risk-free interest rate and expected dividend yield.
+The Company accounts for forfeitures of stock-based awards as they occur.